augustojulio/candidate-management-platform/README.md

 ## Next Steps

-- Feature: Allow process status update
+- Feature: Allow process status update on CandidateList
-- Improvement: Retrieve automatically candidate's id to use it in the View_Candidate_Detail
 - Improvement: Add pagination and more advanced filtering options.
 - Improvement: Enhance the dashboard with more metrics and visual representations.
 - Create logout button